-Our principal executive offices are located in 200,600 square feet of owned office space at 8383 Seneca Turnpike, New Hartford, New York, from which we operate out of 180,900 square feet and lease the remaining space to third parties.
+Our principal executive offices are located in 208,700 square feet of owned office space at 8383 Seneca Turnpike, New Hartford, New York, from which we operate out of 180,900 square feet and lease the remaining space to third parties.
 Our Restaurant/Retail segment also uses this space to assemble certain of our hardware products and for research and development, sales, and professional services.
-The Government segment's principal offices were located in 31,900 square feet of leased office space at 421 Ridge Street, Rome, New York, from which it conducted sales, administrative, and research and development activities.
-In February 2023, the Government segment's principal offices moved to 13,324 square feet of leased office space at 160 Brooks Road, Second Floor, from which it conducts sales, administrative, and research and development activities.
-In addition to these principal properties, we have leasehold interests in small office spaces located in Australia, Canada, India, United Arab Emirates, England, Switzerland, Serbia, Spain, Brazil, and other locations within the U.S. We are currently operating in a substantially remote work environment and believe our current facilities are adequate for our present needs.
+The Government segment's principal offices are located in 13,324 square feet of leased office space at 160 Brooks Road, Second Floor, Rome, New York from which it conducts sales, administrative, and research and development activities.
+In addition to these principal properties, we have leasehold interests in small office spaces located in Australia, Canada, India, United Arab Emirates, England, Switzerland, Serbia, Spain, and other locations within the U.S. We are currently operating in a substantially remote work environment and believe our current facilities are adequate for our present needs.
 If and when our property needs change, we believe the capacity of our current facilities and ability to obtain suitable additional facilities on commercially reasonable terms will satisfy our business requirements.